JustinTimperio/pacback/README.md

 ## Abstract:
 I love Arch Linux and rolling-release distros.
 Being at the head of Linux kernel and application development means access to the latest features and bug fixes.
 This also often means dealing with the latest bugs.
-While I don't run into major bugs often when they happen they cripple my productivity.
+While I don't run into major bugs often, when they happen, they cripple my productivity.
 Manually reversing individual packages is generally a slow and manual process.
-While some tools exist none meet my needs.
-In particular support for rolling back AUR packages is extremely lacking.
+While some tools exist, none meet my needs.
+In particular, support for rolling back AUR packages is extremely lacking.

 ## Core Feature:
 - Instant Rollback of -Syu Upgrades